ga-wdi-boston/git-basics-assessment/diagnostic.md

 what change you are making.
 It should only be one thing at a time.
 You also need a short description of the change.
 It should be similar to an email subject and body.

+I made a new change for my second commit.